harryl99/nyt-rankbot/README.md

 ## Commands
 * `/clear`: clears the Database entries for today.
 * `/scoreboard`: lists the scores for all users, for today
-* The bot scans and automatically parses results shared via the NYT website/app, for the games: Connections, Mini Crossword, Wordle.
+* The bot scans and automatically parses results shared via the NYT website/app, for the games: *Connections*, *Mini Crossword*, *Wordle*.